qgis/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

   |filePrint| |saveMapAsImage| |saveAsSVG|
   |saveAsPDF|

-The button on the left is the :guilabel:`Print` button, which interfaces with a printer.
+The button on the left is the *Print Layout* button, which interfaces with a printer.
 Since the printer options will differ depending on the model of printer that you're working with, it's probably better to consult the